brycewray/hugo-site/content/posts/2020/05/battle-ios-email-heavyweights.md

 Well, let's get the bad news out of the way right now.
 There isn't, and won't be, an iOS version of MailMate.

 Dr. Nielsen has told hopeful inquirers more than once over the years that [it's just not a project he's prepared to undertake](https://freron.lighthouseapp.com/projects/58672/tickets/908-mailmate-for-ios).
-Given the high standard he's continually met with the original article, it's safe to say he---and MailMate's small but rabid fan base---wouldn't be satisfied with any less for an iOS version.
+Given the high standard he's continually met with the original article, it's safe to say he --- and MailMate's small but rabid fan base --- wouldn't be satisfied with any less for an iOS version.
 The dev effort required to make a *worthy* iOS holder of the MailMate name would tax a *team* of devs, far less a one-man operation.

-That leaves to others the tall order of trying to make an iOS mail client of similar excellence, especially where most MailMate users’ heavy-duty requirements are concerned---requirements such as, just to name a few:
+That leaves to others the tall order of trying to make an iOS mail client of similar excellence, especially where most MailMate users’ heavy-duty requirements are concerned --- requirements such as, just to name a few:

 - Handling massive amounts of emails, each of which must be retained as long as needed *and* filed exactly as needed, preferably automatically.
 - Seamless integration of multiple accounts.